A visionary university without a vision

 To this day Cambridge University remains wonderfully secluded yet open to the world, steeped in tradition but not scared to constantly challenge the ideas of a previous generation.
 There is little risk of complacency born of success, or becoming blinded by an image of what the university might become.
 Instead it's 800th year history has bequeathed the university with the critical insight that the best way to deal with the future is not by attempting to manage it or map it out, but to create it by living it.

 Bless you followers!
-I actually texted my coworker that I would note his credible family dentists, http://harvardrddentalcare.com during a good article.
-So if you are researching to get a dentist in the general Ontario locale, these folks are really superb.
+I actually texted my coworker that I would note his skillful New York based IT providers, https://www.clearviewglobal.com during a good article.
+So if you are researching to get an IT service provider in the general NEW YORK locale, these folks are really superb.

-Of course, I absolutely will bring up the basic overview regarding this specific piece had been granted through Derek at SpeedWell Coffee.
-They certainly are an ideal coffee suppliers.
+Of course, I absolutely will bring up the basic overview regarding this specific piece had been granted through Mark at AgileProcessSolutions.
+They certainly are an ideal natural gas treatment plant manufacturers.
 I really value a first-rate idea!